madibalive/cryptosim-visualization/README.md

 The WASM target and JS bindings will then be placed in a `pkg` directory.

+To test the library, use `html/test.html`, serving it using a local webserver (rather than opening the file directly which won't work due to CORS policies).
+You can run a simple Python HTTP server using:

+    $ python3 -m http.server 8000

+and then access [https://localhost:8000/html/test.html](https://localhost:8000/html/test.html) in your browser.

 ### Testing in a browser

 To run unit tests in a browser, execute